hoverbike1/TOTK-Mods-collection/README.md

 - **Ratio:** Experimental - change the aspect ratio from 16:9.
   - You should change "Aspect Ratio" in Graphics Yuzu settings to "Stretch to Window".
   - Fixes the 3D scene render, but will cause the HUD to stretch.

-- **Combos:** They are all-in-one mods, don't combine them with unspecified mods, if you don't know what you are doing.
-  - **30/60fps + Dynamic FPS** are a simple Combo of these two mods, into one.
-  - **Light pack and Unlimited FPS** : Pack made by HolographicWings, combine Dynamic FPS, 1008p and Disable FSR, it's a minimal pack for a clean experience.
-You can use it with any Graphics other pack, ratio and cheats but it's not recommended.
-In order to play above 30 FPS, press Ctrl + U in game to unlock your framerate, like that you can play at 60, or more, with normal game speed.
-Don't forget to press Ctrl + U again, to lock back your framerate to 30fps, when you get a cutscene.
-  - Lazy Pack are made by Hover and merge several useful mods.
-</br>:exclamation:The versions without "UI Mod compatible" in their name Overwrites "Common.Product.110.Nin_NX_NVN.blarc.zs", don't install two mods overwriting the same file.
+### Performance
+The main TOTK performance issue comes from the CPU and not the GPU, but unfortunately we don't have an easy way of increasing CPU performance.

 ### "Lazy Packs"

 **A patch containing over a dozen fixes and mods, with the intent of "just making it work like its supposed to".**</br>
-"Lazy packs" are customized according to resolution, framerate, and UI mod compatibility.
+"Lazy packs" are are made by Hoverbike and merge several useful mods.
+They are customized according to resolution, framerate, and UI mod compatibility.
 UI compatibility means that the patch is compatible with mods such as the Xbox UI mod below.
 Otherwise, blackscreenfix is enabled in the non-compatible versions, for use with normal Nintendo UI.
 Using an non-compatible version, along with a UI mod, will result in the UI mod largely not functioning, or not at all.